rust-lang/rfcs/text/0000-required-inlining.md

 # Prior art
 [prior-art]: #prior-art

-gcc and clang both have equivalents of `inline(always)` (e.g. [clang](https:// clang.llvm.org/docs/AttributeReference.html#always-inline-force-inline))
-which ignore their heuristics but still only guarantee that they will attempt inlining, and do not notify the user if inlining was not possible.
+gcc and clang both have partial equivalents (e.g. [clang](https:// clang.llvm.org/docs/AttributeReference.html#always-inline-force-inline)) which ignore their inlining heuristics but still only guarantee that they will attempt inlining, and do not notify the user if inlining was not possible.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions